sampsonv/github-trending/README.md

 * 【2023-10-15】[dushixiang / next-terminal](https://github.com/dushixiang/next-terminal) - Next Terminal是一个简单好用安全的开源交互审计系统，支持RDP、SSH、VNC、Telnet、Kubernetes协议。
 ## Go

+* 【2023-11-11】[evmos / evmos](https://github.com/evmos/evmos) - Evmos is the first decentralized EVM chain on the Cosmos Network.
+It's implementing the first EVM stack focused on native, cross-chain applications.
+Evmos is the flagship implementation of Ethermint, an EVM library built for the Cosmos Network by the Evmos Core Developement Team.
+* 【2023-11-11】[gitpod-io / gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
+* 【2023-11-11】[traefik / traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy
+* 【2023-11-11】[alpkeskin / mosint](https://github.com/alpkeskin/mosint) - An automated e-mail OSINT tool
 * 【2023-11-10】[avelino / awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 * 【2023-11-10】[hyperledger / fabric](https://github.com/hyperledger/fabric) - Hyperledger Fabric is an enterprise-grade permissioned distributed ledger framework for developing solutions and applications.
 Its modular and versatile design satisfies a broad range of industry use cases.
 It offers a unique approach to consensus that enables performance at scale while preserving privacy.
 * 【2023-11-10】[tsenart / vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!